vondreii/Script-for-sorting-assignments/README.md

 ## About

-This script automates some parts of the university marking process (such as sorting and organising).
+This script was made to assist lecturers and tutors at uni.
+It automates some parts of the university marking process (such as sorting and organising files).

 This includes:
 * Unzipping all student assignments automatically